International Development Consulting Project Travel Fund

 Students should not ask faculty or Academic Affairs to miss/record classes, or move exams or request exam makeups to accommodate extra-curricular activities, including travel for projects.
 Projects are subject to the School's Honor Code and the School's Academic Policies.

-If your travel is prevented because you fail to obtain a visa, you will not be reimbursed for the ticket price.
+Student travelers are responsible for obtaining a visa.
+If travel is prevented because of failure to obtain a visa, travel expenses will not be reimbursed by CBS or the Tamer Institute.
 If there is uncertainty over obtaining a visa, students might wish to purchase a partially refundable or changeable ticket.
-Additionally, change fees for ticket prices can only be added to your reimbursement form if it is caused by security, safety, or personal health issues, and requires approval from the Tamer Center for Social Enterprise.
+Change fees for ticket prices can only be added to your reimbursement form if it is caused by security, safety, or personal health issues, and requires approval from the Tamer Institute.
 However, these fees will not change the maximum reimbursement amount for that country.
 Any student who is concerned about budgetary issues should carefully consider the region of travel when applying for projects.

 Selection